ezsystems/commerce-documentation/docs/api/helper_services/mail_logging.md

 # Mail logging

 Every email sent by `MailHelperService` is recorded by `siso_tools.mailer.logger`.
-It is a special service of the class `Monolog/Logger`.
+It is a special service of the `Monolog/Logger` class.

 For more information about logging, see [logging documentation](../../guide/logging/logging.md).